flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

   }.join "\n"
 end
 ```
-There's nothing too remarkable about this method, but I'm going to break it down because it's a good example of `#map` in some very widely used code.
+There's nothing too remarkable about this method and its use of map, but I'm going to break it down because it's a good example of `#map` in some very widely used code.
 This code is proobably executing somewhere at this very moment.

+As the comment says, this method `format_paragraph` takes a chunk of text that needs formatting, a line length that defaults to 72, and an indent length (in spaces) that defatuls to 2.
+There are two steps to this process: first break the text into lines, and then indent each line by the specified indent size.

+In the first step, our function creates an array of arrays `sentences`, each array of which comprises the strings that make up each line.
+The combined character count of the words in each of these nested arrays is not greater than the specified line length (`len`).

+The second step is where we use map to add the proper indentation to each line.
+After building up the indentation as a string of whitespace using `String#*`, our function mutates the array of line arrays by using `#map!` to join the words with a space (rebuild then sentence) and prepend the indentation spaces.
+Then the lines are all joined with line breaks.
+Now we have a formatted paragraph.

 - - -